Frequently Asked Questions About Christianity, Answered Honestly!

 because it doesn't defile you (which is the logical conclusion drawn

-before meals.
-In no way is Jesus putting forth a principle that people
+neglecting to wash your hands before meals.
+In no way is Christ putting

-have liberty to take poisons into their body, nor is he proclaiming that
+forth a principle that Christians have liberty to take poisons into their

-doing so is not a sin.
-That is a ridiculous use of this passage, and
+body, nor is he proclaiming that doing so is not a sin.
+That would be a

-Two, in fact the Scriptures do clearly warn about doing things to
+Two, in fact the scriptures do clearly warn about doing things to

 harm our body, and so this passage cannot possibly be contradicting